LongBu/AWS-MLS-C01-Study-Guide/README.md

   * SDK for optimizing ML inference models specifically on AWS Inferentia chips
   * By using SDK access, you can integrate with anything you care for
   * EC2 Inf1 instance type
-  * Integrated with SageMaker or whatever else you want (deep learning AMI's, containers, Tensorflow, PyTorch, MXNet)
+  * Integrated with SageMaker or whatever else you want (deep learning AMIs, containers, Tensorflow, PyTorch, MXNet)

 #### SageMaker